ShiLuoKe/VBI-modal-analysis/README.md

 ## Overview

 This MATLAB program computes the dynamic response and coupled eigenvalues of single-degree-of-freedom sprung masses moving on a simply supported Bernoulli-Euler beam.
-The primary objective is to demonstrate how the coordinate definition parameter γ affects the system eigenvalues (coupled frequencies and damping ratios).
+The primary objective is to demonstrate how the configuration parameter γ affects the system eigenvalues (coupled frequencies and damping ratios).

 Two scenarios are provided: